DhrjArun/dhrjarun/README.md

 Visit my [website](https://dhrjarun.com) for more information.

-- 📫 How to reach me: dhrjarun@proton.me
+- 📫 How to reach me: dhrjarun@gmail.com
 - 😄 Pronouns: he/him